Abugewa/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to display directory content including hidden files
+script to display directory content with user and group ID